tankh99/tp/docs/DeveloperGuide.md

 This section describes the potential enhancements that could be improved in future editions of the application.
 * Adding the ability to allow the counselor to secure the application - via a PIN Code feature, and encryption of the JSON file so that data loss does not result in the leakage of highly confidential medical data.
 * Enhancing the graphical user interface to make it more user-friendly, i.e. more usage of the mouse as compared to the keyboard.
+* Enabling localisation support: In future more options will be available for users to set their preferred phone number validation types (i.e. US Phone format), Extended Character Set for Naming validation (so that Chinese / Vietnamese / Tamil, etc names can be supported).

 ## 8. Learning Outcomes
 The implementation of the CogniCare application was an extremely challenging endeavour - as we needed to morph and reshape the AB3 application in a team-based setting.
 The transformation process involved significant alternations and enhancements to reach the new requirements of the application.